 The ownership and accountability of the grants to CIGs will be the sole responsibility of the respective CIG members.
-UTaNRMP will competitively procure an Independent appraisal Agent that will appraise proposals, recommend funding, while a milestone monitoring team based at the county will monitor and verify milestones in order to give independent and professional opinions on grants administration.
+UTaNRMP will competitively procure an Independent Oversight Agent that will appraise proposals, recommend funding, monitor and verify milestones in order to give an independent and professional opinions on grants administration.

 Various stakeholders have been given clear roles and responsibilities in the administration of the matching grants.
-The CIGs will be funded in phases according to agreed milestones which will be verified by milestone monitoring team.
+The CIGs will be funded in phases according to agreed milestones which will be verified by the Independent Oversight agent.
 The minimum number of CIG members is set at 15 members to ensure that respective sub committees (Finance, Procurement, Monitoring and Evaluation) are independent and have enough members to check the executive.

-The CIGs will sign MAs with FDACs for implementation support and sign contract with PCT for funding and acceptance of responsibility and liability for funds received.
+The CIGs will sign MOUs with FDACs for implementation support and sign contract with PCT for funding and acceptance of responsibility and liability for funds received.
 The CIG management will be held personally and collectively responsible for the funds received.